 7. Sell your photos

-Do you like taking photographs and want to use them to make money online?
+Do you like taking photographs and want to use them to earn money online?
 Then this one could be for you.

 Stock photo websites, like Shutterstock, are always on the lookout for new content.
 All you do is take good-quality pictures, submit them through the website, and earn cash whenever someone downloads the stock image.
 You can upload videos, too!